Skip to main content

 If you are feeling mentally or physically depleted, take advantage of the lifestyle habits shared by pharmacist Dr. Kalpesh Desai in the virtual class “Good Lifestyle Habits to Improve your Overall Health.”
 He will discuss ways to keep your mind active to decrease dementia, improve your diet and sleep routine, reduce depression and anxiety, and quit smoking.
 This class takes place on November 16, 2022, from 6 – 8 pm.

-On Wednesday, November 30, 2022, a class titled “Cryptocurrency and Its Impact on Industry” will be offered at the NCCC Sanborn campus.
+On Wednesday, November 30, 2022, a class titled “Cryptocurrency and Its Impact on Industry” will be offered at the SUNY Niagara Sanborn campus.
 You can learn from an expert what cryptocurrency is and how it operates within the modern industry.
 The presenter has built and operated an industrial-scale bitcoin mining facility and intimately understands how it touches everyday life.
 Also, learn the basics of investing.

 Tara Hahn, NYS Delegate of the American Beekeeping Federation and owner of Hahn’s Honeybee Haven, will present fun facts about bees, hive management, honey benefits, and how we can help save the bees in her class titled “Bee Facts and Fun: My Experience in Beekeeping and DIY Bee Projects.”
-This class takes place on the NCCC Sanborn campus on Wednesday, December 14, 2022, from 6 – 8 pm.
+This class takes place on the SUNY Niagara Sanborn campus on Wednesday, December 14, 2022, from 6 – 8 pm.

 Media Contact Information